How To Start Working Out At Home

 How to track your PWR progress

 Firstly, I highly discourage you from weighing yourself — screw the scales!
-Don’t focus on reaching a certain number.
 Instead, I recommend taking progress photos every four weeks.
 Take your photos in the same lighting, around the same time of day, wearing similar clothing, to best see any aesthetic changes.

 Please remember that things like time of day and whether you’ve eaten or not can have an impact on these photos because every woman’s body naturally fluctuates all of the time.

-While my program is designed to maximise your time and efforts in the gym, true aesthetic changes take time.
+While my program is designed to maximise your time and efforts, true aesthetic changes take time.
 You must always remember that exercise is not a punishment to change your body.
 It is a tool to care for and strengthen it.
 Don’t feel frustrated if your body is not changing as fast as you think it should.

 What if I have a setback?